 Some hotels only allow certain sizes and breeds of dog, while many do not allow any pets at all.
 Doing some preliminary research on pet-friendly lodging will save you a lot of headache in the long run (tip: Go Pet Friendly is a good resource for planning pet-friendly vacations).
 Even within pet-friendly environments, remember to respect fellow guests by keeping your pup as quiet and calm as possible.
 Also, never leave your dog unattended in a hotel or motel room—dogs in unfamiliar locations often become anxious, and will bark loudly or possibly even damage their surroundings.

 While the size and shape will depend upon breed and age, there are in general two types of carrier crates: soft-sided and hard-sided.
 In terms of flying, soft crates are better for carry-on, and hard-sided are better for cargo travel.
 Regardless, use a USDA-approved shipping crate with plenty of ventilation that’s large enough for your dog to stand up, move around, and lie down in.
 It’s extremely important to tag your crate with your dog’s name, the words “live animal,” and your final destination, personal phone number and address.
 To make your pet more comfortable, we recommend lining the crate with bedding and including some of your dog’s favorite toys and blankets in the crate, too.
 If you’re driving instead of flying, always keep your dog inside a secured carrier when on the road.

 Protect Your Dog From Biting Insects & Other Pests

-Even though your dog is always at risk of contracting illnesses or bites from bugs like mosquitoes and ticks, he or she is especially vunerable when traveling.
-For your dog’s safety, apply an all natural, pet-safe repellent to your pet daily and before outdoor activities such as hiking or visiting dog parks.
+Even though your dog is always at risk of contracting illnesses or bites from bugs like mosquitoes and ticks, he or she is especially vulnerable when traveling.
+For your dog’s safety, apply a naturally sourced, pet-safe repellent to your pet daily and before outdoor activities such as hiking or visiting dog parks.

 Prepare For Your Flight